QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 # Create a Cognitive Search Enrichment Process with **Text** Skills

-In this lab, you will learn the mechanics of programming data enrichment in Azure Search using *cognitive skills*.
+In this lab, you will learn the mechanics of programming data enrichment in Azure Cognitive Search using *cognitive skills*.
 Cognitive skills are natural language processing (NLP) and image analysis operations that extract text and text representations of an image, detect language, entities, key phrases, and more.
-The end result is rich additional content in an Azure Search index, created by a cognitive search indexing pipeline.
+The end result is rich additional content in an Azure Cognitive Search index, created by a cognitive search indexing pipeline.

 **All the links in this lab are extra content for your learning, but you don't need them to perform the required activities.**

 In this lab, you will learn how to create a Cognitive Search indexing pipeline that enriches source data in route to an index.
-The output is a full text searchable index on Azure Search.
+The output is a full text searchable index on Azure Cognitive Search.
 The image below shows you the 4 objects you will create using API CALLs.

 ![Lab Plan](../resources/images/lab-text-skills/plan.png)

-The list of activities you will do, using Azure Search REST APIs, is:
+The list of activities you will do, using Azure Cognitive Search REST APIs, are:

 1. Create a data source for the uploaded data.
 1. Create a Cognitive Search Skillset with entity recognition, language detection, text manipulation and key phrase extraction.